Speaking clock: Russia

+Spain

+The speaking clock in Spain is run by the Spanish Navy from the Royal Observatory in San Fernando, and is accessed by dialling the number 956599429 free of charge.

 Sweden

-The speaking clock in Sweden is run by Telia and can be reached by calling 90 510 from landline phones or 08-90 510 from mobile phones.
+The speaking clock in Sweden is run by Telia and can be accessed by calling 90 510 from landline phones or 08-90 510 from mobile phones.
 The service is called Fröken Ur which means Miss Clock.
 It has been in use since 1934.
 Various voices have stated the time.
 Since 2000 the voice which states the time belongs to Johanna Hermann Lundberg.
 In 1977 the speaking clock in Sweden received 64 000 000 calls - which is the record for a year.
 In 2020 the number of calls was about 2 000 per day, meaning a total of a bit less than 1 000 000 calls annually.

 South Africa

-The speaking clock in South Africa is run by Telkom, the country's national telecommunications provider, and can be reached by dialling 1026 either from a fixed line or a cellular phone.
+The speaking clock in South Africa is run by Telkom, the country's national telecommunications provider, and can be contacted by dialling 1026 either from a fixed line or a cellular phone.
 The time is announced every 10 seconds and alternates between English and Afrikaans languages.
 An example of an English announcement of the time would be: "When you hear the signal, it will be four hours, fifteen minutes and ten seconds", followed by a short audible tone to signal the exact time previously announced.
 The voice of the announcements is that of broadcaster and voiceover artist Helen Naudé.
 Recorded in 1989, the same speaking clock announcements with Naudé's voice are still in use to the present day.
 Naudé also provided her voice talent to other Telkom services, such as 1023 directory enquiries, as well as the pre-recorded message "The subscriber you have dialled does not exist", which can be heard when dialling an invalid phone number.

 Ukraine

-The speaking clock in Ukraine is run in Odessa and is reached by dialling +380-48-737 6060.
+The speaking clock in Ukraine is run in Odesa and is available by dialling +380-48-737 6060.